Overview

 Dashboard 2.0

 Over time we added sleep tracking data, soundscapes, multimedia content, and various other features, each of which required representation on the dashboard.
 Also, our business requirements changed during that time.
 The decision was made to focus less on temperature control, and more on sleep tracking along with our subscription plan, which we called "Hiber-AI".
-So I was tasked to redesign the dashboard as well as some secondary pages to make them better suited for our new features.
+So I was tasked to redesign the dashboard, as well as some secondary pages to make them better suited for our new features.

 Final Design

 The solution we came up with was to condense the sleep data card and position it at the top of the page.
 After that, we needed to condense the size of the thermostat control component.
+Lastly, being a sleep app, primarily used at night, we decided we wanted the UI to be dark mode first, light mode second.
+So I tweaked our design system with that in mind.
+This was the final dashboard design I created which encompassed all the new changes.